FALSIFICATION of LIBRARY RECORDS

 Although the name has changed for the subject of the photograph, the National Library’s incorrect catalogue entry still retains the impossible photographer attribution to the non-photographer A.H.
 Boyd, and the erroneous place of incarceration as Port Arthur, per these notes:

-Not simply content with misleading the public with this sort of catalogue entry, the NLA has compromised Thomas J. Nevin’s former sole attribution ( from accession in the 1980s until 2007) for this collection of Tasmanian prisoner mugshots with a parasitic misattribution to the non-photographer and retired Port Arthur prison official A. H. Boyd, the result of deliberate falsification by individuals (eg Julia Clark) seeking appropriation and self-promotion.
+Not simply content with misleading the public with this sort of catalogue entry, the NLA has compromised Thomas J. Nevin’s former sole and correct attribution from accession in the 1980s until 2007 for this collection of Tasmanian prisoner mugshots with a parasitic misattribution to the non-photographer and retired Port Arthur prison official A. H. Boyd, the result of deliberate falsification by individuals (eg the aspirationally pathetic Julia Clark) seeking appropriation and self-promotion.

 RELATED POSTS main weblog